jeetsukumaran/delineate/docs/index.md

   -p #.##, --report-probability-threshold #.##
                         Do not report on partitions with individual constrained (conditional) probability below this threshold.

+Tree Output Options:
+  --no-translate-tree-tokens
+                        Write tree statements using full taxon names rather than numerical indices.
+  -l {lineage,species,lineage-species,species-lineage,clear},
+  --figtree-display-label {lineage,species,lineage-species,species-lineage,clear}
+                        Default label to display in FigTree for the trees in the main result file.
+  --store-relabeled-trees {lineage-species,species-lineage}
+                        Create an additional result file, where trees are written with their labels actually changed to the option selected here.
 ~~~

 Some of these options are explained in detail below: